MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 When working with student-level records, you should:

 - Know the structure of your data
+- Identify the programs to include
-- Define the metrics you plan to use
+- Define your metrics and the relevant student blocs
 - Develop the data processing steps that transform data to metrics

 *midfieldr* ([Layton et al.